 If anything, food sensitivities are only going to become more commonplace, and how your restaurant and staff approach this could be a deal breaker.
 Making customers with allergies and intolerances feel welcome could open up a revenue stream that you hadn’t tapped into before, and this is something every business owner will appreciate.

-Jessica Romero is an Editor at Forager Project.
-She is a lover of everything organic and is passionate about making the world last a little longer, one paperless copy at a time.
+Jessica Romero is an experienced blogger, and a lover of everything organic.
+She is passionate about making the world last a little longer, one paperless copy at a time.

 Have a question?
 We’re always ready to talk.